6 mammogram myths debunked

 Myth #3: I don’t need a mammogram because I don’t have a family history of breast cancer.

-Most women who get diagnosed with breast cancer do not have a family history of the disease, so it is important that all women get screened regardless of family history.
+In fact, most breast cancer patients do not have a family history.
+This is why it is important that all women get screened.

 Myth #4: Mammograms can prevent breast cancer.